14 Dining Room Décor Tips to Steal From Restaurants

 All spaces can be made to feel larger than they truly are, and mirrors play a large role in achieving this.
 Used together with the power of repetition, your dining room can become an optical illusion of endless space that’s quite breathtaking like Café Boulud in Toronto.

 Do you know cool restaurants we should turn to for dining room inspiration?
-Share them with us in the comments below.
+Share them with us with the hashtag #MyDomaineTravels.